By: Peter BennettMake Magazine

 D. Crimp a D-sub connector onto the other ends of each ribbon, lining them up so that the teeth engage properly with the wires inside.
 These connectors let you disconnect the grid base from the rest of the electronics.

-Step 5 — Build the electronics
+Step 5: Build the Electronics

-A. Follow the Wire Schematic Diagram (above).
+A. Follow the wire schematic (above).

 B. Solder wires about 10cm long to the two solderable D-sub connectors.
-Use a contrasting color for the ground wires, and don't bother with the four unused pins, (with IDE cables, you don't need to solder.
-Plug the 3-connector cable's center connector and one end connector on opposite sides of the breadboard trench, offset by one hole).
+Use a contrasting color for the ground wires and don't bother with the four unused pins.
+With IDE cables, you don't need to solder.
+Plug the 3-connector cable's center connector and one end connector on opposite sides of the breadboard trench, offset by one hole.

 D. Connect the four ground wires from the D-sub connectors to one edge of the solderless breadboard, establishing a ground rail.
 Use another wire to connect this rail to the Arduino's ground terminal.
-(To hold the breadboard next to the Arduino, I taped both to a piece of cardboard)
+To hold the breadboard next to the Arduino, I taped both to a piece of cardboard.